syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-Events.md

 }

 {% endhighlight %}
+{% endtabs %}

-## Closed Event
+## Closed event

-[SfPopupLayout.Closed](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Closed_EV.html) event will be fired whenever the PopupView is dismissed from the view.
+The [SfPopupLayout.Closed](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Closed_EV.html) event will be fired whenever dismissing the Pop-upView from the view.

-You can write your set of codes that needs to be executed once the popup is completely closed, in its respective event handler.
+You can execute your own set of codes once the pop-up is completely closed in its respective event handler.

-Refer to the following code example for using `SfPopupLayout.Closed` event.
+{% tabs %}
 {% highlight c# %}

 //MyViewController.cs